schism-dev/schism/docs/coupling/nuopc.md

 ## Obtaining and building the cap

-The [NUOPC](nuopc.html)(esmf.html) cap are jointly hosted in a separate repository on [https://github.com/schism-dev/schism-esmf](https://github.com/schism-dev/schism-esmf).
+The [NUOPC](nuopc.html) and the [ESMF](esmf.html) caps are jointly hosted in a separate repository on [https://github.com/schism-dev/schism-esmf](https://github.com/schism-dev/schism-esmf).
 It requires that the SCHISM core is built and pointed to by the environment variable `$SCHISM_BUILD_DIR`

 ```
 export SCHISM_ESMF_DIR=/my/path/to/schism-esmf